BingLiang666/CS514-Homework7-BingLiang/README.md

 It could be run in both IntelliJ and Terminal(ex. run the Jar file created by Maven).

 ## Running in IntelliJ
-1. Copy http URL in Github repo
+1. Copy HTTPS URL of Github repo.
 2. Open IntelliJ File -> New -> Project From Version Control -> paste the URL you just copied in the URL blanket -> Click Clone
 3. Go to src/main/java/edu.usfca.cs SQLite.class
 4. Run SQLite.main()